eman00x2x/eo-webkit.js/README.md

       * Inside the loop, a new property `url` is added to each file object.
       * The `url` property is assigned a value (e.g., `'https://your-assigned-url-from-server-response.com'`).
       * This URL can be dynamically assigned based on your requirements.
-	  * Do not forget to return the files object.

    **Hidden Input Creation**
    The uploader module automatically creates hidden inputs for each file property (`name`, `size`, `type`, `lastModified`, etc.).